gk030/cpsc477finalproj/README.md

 !pip install tensorflow <br/>
 !pip install datasets <br/>

-The project was run on a single T4 GPU on Colab, but it can also work on a local system as long as system requirements are met.
+The project was run on a single T4 GPU on Colab, but it can also work on a local system as long as system requirements are met. <br/>

+There are two files, nontagged and tagged, which are the code for running the nontagged data and the tagged data, respectively.
+The code for the benchmarking is in the files as well.